concord-consortium/lab/readme.md

 In thinking about driving out changes to KE, PE and Temperature of the molecular model itself I realized I'd like the capability to run a specific number of steps forward and then check the results.

-I then wrote this test that failed -- because the model.tick() function didn't yet take an optional argument to run multiple steps forward:
+I then wrote this test that failed -- because the model.tickSync() function didn't yet take an optional argument to run multiple steps forward:

     "after running 9 more ticks the model is at step 10": function(model) {
-      model.tick(9);
+      model.tickSync(9);
       assert.equal(model.stepCounter(), 10);
       assert.isTrue(model.isNewStep());
     },